 If we are desperate to answer yes to the question as to whether education could be made a science, we might wish that the words science and education slip from their traditional moorings and come to be applicable in ways that satisfy us.
 (Which "us?"
 Which "ways?")

 Advertising campaigns might do the trick.
 Celebrities might be pressed into service to convince people that educators are primarily scientific technicians, rather than the kind of magician they are often made out to be in the sitcoms.
 (See Technician, or Magician: Can You Tell the Difference?)
 Free promotional samples of technology would no doubt be welcomed by cash-strapped school districts whose political governors are almost always happy to concede on the minor matter of language: science? education?
 Whatever!

 I am reminded of the principal in a high school in Philadelphia (circa 1990) who, when directed that all students were to take a course in Algebra -- even as staff ratings were to depend on student success -- did the following.
-He arranged for the lowest accomplishing students to be given an arithmetic-review course, which was called "Algebra-X." And so the superintendent could publicly claim that all students in Philadelphia high schools were studying algebra.
+He arranged for the lowest accomplishing students to be given an arithmetic-review course, which was called "Algebra-X." This "reform" was promoted throughout the systems high-schools.
+And so the superintendent could publicly claim that all students in Philadelphia high schools were studying algebra.
+(See Reform by Redefinition.)

 For references and to examine these issues further, see Can There Be a Science of Education?